okanakgul/Ocelot/docs/features/authentication.rst

             }
         }]

-When Ocelot runs it will look at this Routes AuthenticationOptions.AuthenticationProviderKey and check that there is an Authentication provider registered with the given key.
-If there isn't then Ocelot will not start up, if there is then the Route will use that provider when it executes.
+When Ocelot runs it will look at this ReRoutes AuthenticationOptions.AuthenticationProviderKey and check that there is an Authentication provider registered with the given key.
+If there isn't then Ocelot will not start up, if there is then the ReRoute will use that provider when it executes.

-If a Route is authenticated Ocelot will invoke whatever scheme is associated with it while executing the authentication middleware.
+If a ReRoute is authenticated Ocelot will invoke whatever scheme is associated with it while executing the authentication middleware.
 If the request fails authentication Ocelot returns a http status code 401.

 JWT Tokens
 ^^^^^^^^^^